michelfernandez/cove/site/content/english/team.md

 ---
-title: Trust shapers
+title: Trust shapers – The people behind Skribble
+description: Building trust in digital business relationships should become as simple and intuitive as toasting bread.
+In 2018 we formed a team of Trust Shapers that has been working towards this future.
+draft: false
 slug: team
-draft: false
 type: team
-description: Team meta description

 # trust shapers, advisors, ...
 # expects jpg and web image formats